andersfylling/disgord/README.md

 Alternative GoLang package for Discord: [DiscordGo](https://github.com/bwmarrin/discordgo)

 Discord channel/server: [Discord Gophers#Disgord](https://discord.gg/qBVmnq9)

+## Issues and behavior you must be aware of
+Channels are not correctly implemented (see [issue #78](https://github.com/andersfylling/disgord/issues/78)).
+So information is lost at random.
+For now, only use handlers.

+The cache is not complete (see [issue #65](https://github.com/andersfylling/disgord/issues/65)).
+It might also have bugs, and require more unit tests and stress testing would be great.
+The idea behind it is to make it as configurable as possible such that you as a developer can experiment and tweak your cache setup to greater performance.

+Once we have enough insight/discussion on what works best, we will use build constraints to let people choose between the very configurable cache (current), and then a more performance focused cache (future default).

 ## Package structure
 None of the sub-packages should be used outside the library.
 If there exists a requirement for that, please create an issue or pull request.